chainstack/docs/docs/api/solana/getidentity.md

 **Returns:**

-* `identity` - The identity pubkey of the current node (as a base-58 encoded string).
+* `identity` — the public key of the current node as a base-58 encoded string.

 **Example:**